System of linear equations

+since it makes all three equations valid.

-In mathematics, the theory of linear systems is the basis and a fundamental part of linear algebra, a subject which is used in most parts of modern mathematics.
+Linear systems are a fundamental part of linear algebra, a subject used in most modern mathematics.
 Computational algorithms for finding the solutions are an important part of numerical linear algebra, and play a prominent role in engineering, physics, chemistry, computer science, and economics.
 A system of non-linear equations can often be approximated by a linear system (see linearization), a helpful technique when making a mathematical model or computer simulation of a relatively complex system.

-Very often, and in this article, the coefficients of the equations are real or complex numbers and the solutions are searched in the same set of numbers, but the theory and the algorithms apply for coefficients and solutions in any field.
-For solutions in an integral domain like the ring of the integers, or in other algebraic structures, other theories have been developed, see Linear equation over a ring.
-Integer linear programming is a collection of methods for finding the "best" integer solution (when there are many).
-Gröbner basis theory provides algorithms when coefficients and unknowns are polynomials.
-Also tropical geometry is an example of linear algebra in a more exotic structure.
+Very often, and in this article, the coefficients and solutions of the equations are constrained to be real or complex numbers, but the theory and algorithms apply to coefficients and solutions in any field.
+For other algebraic structures, other theories have been developed.
+For coefficients and solutions in an integral domain, such as the ring of integers, see Linear equation over a ring.
+For coefficients and solutions that are polynomials, see Gröbner basis.
+For finding the "best" integer solutions among many, see Integer linear programming.
+For an example of a more exotic structure to which linear algebra can be applied, see Tropical geometry.